jmarquesOT/sentilo-docs-test/docs/setup.rst

 more information about them in the `Integrations <./integrations.html#agents>`__ section of our documentation.

-The *buildSentilo* script builds also all agents.
-If you decide to install some of them, you just have to copy the contents of the appassembler directory to the path you want the agent to be installed.
+The *buildSentilo.sh* script builds also all agents.
+If you decide to install some of them, you just have to copy the contents of the **sentilo-deploy-artifactts** agent's directory to the path you want the agent to be installed (see :ref:`Compiling and build artifacts`).

-For example, Alert agent would be installed like this:
+For example, *Alert agent* would be installed like this:

 a.
-In the directory *./sentilo-agent-alert/target/appassembler* you’ll find two subdirectories named **repo** and **bin**:
+In the directory *../sentilo-deploy-artifacts/sentilo-agent-alert/* you’ll find two subdirectories named **repo** and **bin**:

 -  **repo** directory contains all libraries needed to run the process